TotallyNotNero/totallynotnero/README.md

 Currently, SwiftBot is a Discord bot programmed in Swift utilizing the SwiftDiscord library.
 It is the first Swift discord bot - to my knowledge - supporting a command handler, event handler and music handler, all in the same bot!
 This bot is in alpha and private for now, however will later sport many amazing features and commands.

+--> **SwiftyLink**

+SwiftyLink is a Lavalink client written in Swift.
+It is designed for use in Discord bots utilizing Swift Discord clients (e.g. SwiftDiscord).
+It allows for unbridled access to everything Lavalink has to offer, including loading and playing tracks, without ever reaching your physical bot's voice connection.

 --> **Administrator for BACON ARMY**

 I am a retired Head Administrator, current Administrator for BACON ARMY, a YouTuber discord server.